Johnny Peirson: Boston Bruins (1947–1958)

 Peirson made his NHL debut for the Boston Bruins on January 4, 1947, against the Montreal Canadiens at Montreal Forum.
 He was the fifth of nine alumni from McGill to play in the NHL.
 He was limited to only five games during his rookie season and did not record any points.
 His first two seasons were split between the Bruins and the Bears.
 His playing time in the NHL increased to 15 games during his sophomore season, and 59 games in 1948–49.
 In the latter season, he had the seventh-most goals in the NHL (22), the tenth-most points (43), and the eighth-highest goals per game (0.37).

 During the 1949–50 season, Peirson finished fifth in the league in goals (27) and eighth in points (52).
 He also had the fourth-highest goals per game (0.47) and fifth-highest points per game (0.91).
 He was named to his first NHL All-Star Game that same year.
 Peirson proceeded to lead the league in games played with 70 the following season.
 He was again selected to the All-Star Game that year.
 He briefly retired at the end of 1953–54 season, in which he finished ninth in the NHL in both goals (21) and goals per game (0.31).
 However, he reversed his decision in the middle of the 1955–56 season and returned on December 15, playing against the Chicago Blackhawks.

 Peirson hit 20 or more goals in four seasons (1949, 1950, 1952, and 1954).
-The Bruins reached three Stanley Cup Finals during his career (1953, 1957, and 1958), but lost each time.
+The Bruins reached three Stanley Cup Final during his career (1953, 1957, and 1958), but lost each time.
 He retired for a second and final time in 1958, after injuries began to take a toll.
 His "legs sort of disappeared", and he had earlier suffered a broken right jaw in December 1952, which kept him sidelined for three weeks and necessitated his wearing a steel protective mask upon his return.
 He finished his NHL career with 153 goals and 173 assists for 326 points in 545 games.